NexusSwitchboard/nexus-mod-liveness/README.md

-# Liveness
+# Liveness - Nexus Module
-Simple  module that implements only one endpoint for  K8S healtcheck.
+Simple  module that implements only one endpoint which can be used as a healthcheck for infrastructure liveness checks.

 ## Routes